Mounting Outdoor Decor with Magnets

 First, we mounted a computer monitor using some MM-C-20 magnets.
 4 of these held the monitor well, but it wasn't impossible to remove it.
 The MM-C-20 have an M4 threaded stud, which screwed right into the monitor.

-Next, we hung a 32" TV using 4 MM-B-42 mounting magents, with some M6 screws, threaded right into the TV mounting holes.
+Next, we hung a 32" TV using 4 MM-B-42 mounting magnets, with some M6 screws, threaded right into the TV mounting holes.
 Again, these held strong, but it wasn't impossible to remove the TV from the steel door either.
 If you wanted to prevent the magnets from scratching the surface, you could place an MM-RC-42 rubber cover over the magnets.
 The rubber covers also add friction, to prevent the magnets from sliding down.

-Our Rubber Mounting Magnets could be another good option, although you would have to source some additional hardware since they come with a counterbore hole.
+Our Rubber Mounting Magnets could be another good option, although you would have to source some additional hardware since they come with a counterbored hole.
 The rubber coating helps prevent the magnets from sliding down a vertical surface.

 Lawn/Roof Ornaments